MujtabaMohsin/Kitchen-Story/README.md

 10. Add products to the cart.
 11. Show user’s cart.
 12. Remove a product from the cart.
+13. Update user account
+14. Create the admin view
+15. Delete a product for the admin
+16. Add a new product for the admin
-13. Add bootstrap and font awesome to the components.
+17. Add bootstrap and font awesome to the components.
-14. Debug and test the project.
+18. Debug and test the project.

 ## Technologies and tools Used
 1. Angular: used in the front-end side to build modern single-page applications